Ashwag-ta/DisSubFormer/Data_Results/Data/README.md

 Briefings in Bioinformatics, 23(2), bbac003. https://doi.org/10.1093/bib/bbac003

-**Important:**  DisSubFormer expects the preprocessed dataset.
+**Important:** DisSubFormer expects the preprocessed data.
 The files in `raw_data/` are provided for reference and are not sufficient to run training/testing.